 While the crust is cooling, prepare the caramel.
-Add sugar to a dry pan.
-Heat over high heat to dissolve the sugar until it becomes dark caramel.
+Add sugar to a saucepan and place over high heat for the sugar to dissolve and caramel form.
 Remove from the heat.
-Gradually add the mascarpone, spoon by spoon, stirring constantly, fast.
+Gradually add in the mascarpone, spoon by spoon, constantly stirring, fast.
 Be careful not to create lumps.
-Pour the mixture into the baked buckwheat crust.TipBefore adding mascarpone to the caramel, make sure that the mascarpone is at room temperature, to reduce the risk of lumps.
-If for some reason lumps start to appear in the caramel, don't worry too much, place it back on the heat, stirring constantly and you will get rid of it.
+Pour the mixture into the baked buckwheat crust.TipBefore adding mascarpone to the caramel, make sure that the mascarpone is at room temperature to reduce the risk of lumps.
+If, for some reason, lumps start to appear in the caramel, don't worry too much; place it back on the heat, stirring constantly, and you will get rid of it.

-In a large bowl, mix together chestnut puree, rum and mascarpone.
-In a small separate bowl mix together the butter and cooked, peeled chestnuts (you can either mix well to get a nice, creamy texture or leave some bits of chestnuts, depending on your taste - we love both).
-Add to the chestnut puree mixture and combine well, using a hand mixer.
-Melt the chocolatein a glass bowl over a pan of simmering water, stiring occasionally.
-When the chocolate melts completely slowly add it to the chestnut puree mixture and combine well, using a hand mixer.
-Spread the chestnut pie filling evenly all over the cooled caramel, using a spatula.
+In a large bowl, mix chestnut puree, rum, and mascarpone.
+In a small separate bowl, combine the butter and cooked, peeled chestnuts (you can either mix well to get a smooth, creamy texture or leave some bits of chestnuts, depending on your taste - we like both textures).
+Add to the chestnut puree mixture and combine well, using an electric mixer.
+Add in the melted chocolate and mix well.
+Using a spatula, spread the chestnut pie filling evenly all over the cooled caramel in the tart

 soft chocolate ganache

-Place the double cream in a small saucepan and bring to a boil.
-Melt 75g / 2.6 oz of the chocolate in a glass bowl over a pan of simmering water, stiring occasionally.
-Add the rest of the chocolate.
-Pour hot double cream over the chocolate.
-Using a hand blender mix all together.
-Pour over the chestnut pie filling evenly.
-Let the pie rest for 30 minutes in a refrigerator, then serve.
-Bon appetite.
+Place the whipping cream in a small saucepan and bring to a boil.
+Melt half of the chocolate, then add the rest of the chocolate, stir to combine.
+Pour hot cream over the chocolate.
+Mix well, then sour over the chestnut pie filling.
+Let the tart rest for 30 minutes in a refrigerator, then serve.